How to avoid rug marks and sores

 Where do marks and sores occur?

-Pressure from an ill-fitting rug can occur in the following areas:
+Pressure from an ill-fitting rug can occur in areas including:

 As soon as you see any sign of rubbing, try to work out the cause.
 Here are some suggestions of the most common fitting problems: